GrishaAngelovGH/gemini-manage-commands-cli/README.md

 # Gemini Manage Commands CLI

 This is the Gemini Manage Commands CLI, a powerful command-line interface tool designed to help users efficiently manage their custom Gemini commands.
 It allows users to add, list, delete, backup, restore, export, and import their personalized commands, ensuring a streamlined workflow for their Gemini environment.
+For advanced users, it's helpful to know that all commands are stored as individual `.toml` files within the `~/.gemini/commands` directory.

 ## Features